-The Trevor’s claim to the Hampden estates was tenuous and when the 5th Earl died the threat that Renn Dickson Hampden DD, the Bishop of Worcester, could claim ancient descent ensured the 6th Earl was diligent to establish his right.
+The Trevor’s claim to the Hampden estates was tenuous and when the 5th Earl died the threat that Renn Dickson Hampden DD, the Bishop of Hereford, could claim ancient descent ensured the 6th Earl was diligent to establish his right.
 Renn Dickson Hampden DD had donated the land on which the monument was erected.
 George Hampden Cameron added the capstone and chiselled his claim into the Monument.
 Under the marble sculpture is inscribed – ‘THIS MONUMENT WAS REPAIRED AND COMPLETED BY GEORGE HAMPDEN CAMERON ESQ.
 THE PRESENT OWNER OF HAMPDEN ESTATES A DESCENDANT OF THE PATRIOT JOHN HAMPDEN THROUGH HIS DAUGHTER MARY WIFE OF SIR JOHN HOBART BART ] AND BY SIR HENRY EDMUND AUSTEN OF SHALFORD IN THE COUNTY OF SURREY ANOTHER DESCENDANT OF JOHN HAMPDEN THROUGH JULIANA DAUGHTER OF RICHARD HAMPDEN THE PATRIOT’S SECOND SON 1863’.
 The Monument after 1863 remained unchanged except when Chalgrove airfield was built across the old road and the curved road was put in to help the buses turn left into the village.
 It was further isolated when the by-pass was built.

 Pictorial evidence shows the outside railings around the Monument were erected by 1880 and a photographic postcard taken in 1913 shows them again.
 In 1943 members of the Cromwell Association painted the railings to mark the Monument’s hundredth anniversary.
 John Hampden’s Regiment from the English Civil War Society also painted the railings in 2001 and replaced some missing stakes.
 Moira Ruth Calvert, nee Hampden offered the ownership of the Monument to the Oxford County Council in 1956.
 Without a bursary for its upkeep they refused the bestowal.
 Correspondence flowed between them until 1987, but always with the same refusal.
 Chalgrove Parish Council was offered the title and on the 1st July 1988 this was officially accepted.
 Ken Batley was the Chairman who accepted the Monument for the sum of £1.00 on behalf of Chalgrove.